Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Materials and Methods

 where $\sigma_{1,2}=\frac{S_{1,2}^{ref}}{S_0^{ref}}$.

-This preprocessing strategy also allows us to suppress the effect of shot-to-shot fluctuations of the laser spectrum shape.
+Afterwards, we discard the low-SNR data which correspond to the low intensity wings of the laser spectrum, by multiplying the data by a window function $W$.

+In the experimental results of Figure~\ref{fig:TDS}, we used a simple square window, with $W[i]=1$ for pixels rows $i=300$ to 1000, and $W[i]=0$ elsewhere.

+Note that the first part of the preprocessing (\ref{eq:dataprocessing800nm_1},\ref{eq:dataprocessing800nm_2}) involves a measurement of the laser spectrum $S_{0n}$, so that shot-to-shot laser spectrum fluctuations are canceled out.
 In other words, $Y_{1,2n}$ do not depend on the shape of $S_{0n}$.
 This can be shown easily, if we assume a fixed relation between the three spectra: $S_{0,1,2n}(\lambda)=f_{0,1,2}(\lambda)S_{Ln}(\lambda)$, with $S_{Ln}(\lambda)$ the laser spectrum at shot $n$, and assume that $f_{0,1,2}(\lambda)$ are functions that do not change with time (i.e., they only are determined by the optics transmisions, and adjustment).
 This preprocessing should theoretically allow the measurements to reach the shot-noise limit.

 The obtained $Y_{1,2n}$ are then used in the MRC retrieval algorithm.
-We first apply a window in order to select the part of $Y_{1,2n}(t)$ for which the laser spectrum intensity is well above the detection noise (in practice we select the part where the signal is larger than 10$\%$ of the maximum).
 Then: \begin{itemize} \item We apply a Fast Fourier Transform (FFT) to the windowed $Y_{1,2n}(t)$ data. \item Apply the MRC formula displayed in Eq.~(\ref{eq:MRC}). \item Finally apply and inverse FFT for obtaining the reconstructed data $\Delta\phi_{in}^{retr}(t)$ and $E_{in}^{retr}(t)$. \end{itemize}